WHUT-zwj/GHOST/Readme.md

 iii.
 Finally, ```python run.py``` .

-Don't forget to modify the number of input stocks and the number of features
+💡💡💡 Don't forget to modify the number of input stocks and the number of features.Considering that ```mamba-ssm``` depends on a Linux environment, we used ```Ubuntu 22.04``` with ```miniconda``` as the basic environment.
+I have also placed the wheels of these two libraries in the corresponding links, hoping this will make the reproduction of this work more convenient and quick.

+❄
+❄

 ## Dataset